 \subsection{Visual demonstration}

-\cref{fig:fig5} illustrates a qualitative comparison of lane prediction preretained on CLLD compared with supervised learning and prior lane detection methods.
+\ref{fig:fig5} illustrates a qualitative comparison of lane prediction preretained on CLLD compared with supervised learning and prior lane detection methods.
 The results illustrate CLLD performance, especially for the most left lane with an occluder.
 Most other training strategies detect lanes, but with many false positives, except DenseCL, which destroys the lane.
-PixPro also has worse predictions than CLLD, with significant false negatives for the occluded part.
+PixPro also has worse predictions than CLLD, with significant FP for the occluded part.

-\cref{fig:fig6} is the interpolated view of the latent layer on RESA for supervised and self-supervised learning (CLLD).
-The results show that supervised learning pays more attention to the texture of the road; however, CLLD focuses more on the shapes of objects and the lane, which is more important for the lane detection task.
-Wu et al.~\cite{wu2022self} study these differences in supervised and self-supervised learning behavior.
-This may be a reason why self-supervised learning performs better on the lane detection task.
+\ref{fig:fig6} is the interpolated view of the latent layer on RESA for supervised and self-supervised learning (CLLD).
+The results show that supervised learning pays more attention to the texture of the road; however, CLLD focuses more on lanes' and objects' shapes, which is more important for lane detection.
+Wu et al.~\cite{Wu2022VisionTransformers} study these differences in supervised and self-supervised learning behavior.
+This may be a reason why self-supervised learning performs better on lane detection.